 The CORS Diploma

 The Diploma is administered by the Chair of the Education Committee who assumes the role of National Diploma Coordinator.
-Participating universities have assigned a contact person to act as Diploma Coordinator at their institution.
+Participating universities have a Diploma Coordinator.
 A list of coordinators may be found by clicking here.
 Specific roles and responsibilities are detailed in the CORS Administrative Handbook.

 The program of study must provide coverage of four broad areas as outlined below.
 At least seven courses must comprise the program, where a course is defined approximately as three hours of instruction per week over a semester of 12–13 weeks.
 This is not a rigid program of study.
 It is expected to vary somewhat between universities.
 While the number of courses in each area is not dictated to provide flexibility, it is expected that most programs will satisfy Area 1 and Area 2 requirements with two (or more) courses each.
 Areas 3 and 4 do not require a dedicated course as long as the material is adequately covered throughout the program.